 - The sheer magnitude of the cliff faces, the waterfalls, the mountain tops is unbeatable.
 You feel so small floating amongst them.

-- Milford Sound is the only Sound in New Zealand that is accessible by road, making it easy to visit via a tour from Queenstown or Te Anau, or by driving yourself.
+- Milford Sound is the only Sound in New Zealand that is accessible by road.
+This makes it easy to visit via a tour from Queenstown or Te Anau, or by driving yourself.

 - Driving Milford Road, also known as State Highway 94 is an experience in itself and you’ll find yourself, or the tour bus stopping regularly for photo’s.
 There are beautiful views of the surrounding snow capped southern alps and the beautiful Mirror Lakes to view.

 - As New Zealand’s number one tourist attraction, don’t expect to be the only people there.
 There will be plenty of other tourists and tour boats on the water.